maierfelix/Iroh/GETTING_STARTED.md

 });
 ````

 You may noticed the ``" ".repeat(e.indent)`` inside all listener events.
 This just repeats the string on its left (a blank sign here) x times.
 The higher the ``e.indent`` number is, the more we are padding to the right.
-This results in a nice effect which shows the control-flow of the listened code.
+This results in a nice effect which directly shows the control-flow of the running code.

-After running the stage, your console should come up with something like this:
+After the program finished, your console should come up with something like this:
 ````
  if enter
   loop enter